paul-hammant/tbd/README.md

 Next, take a look in the `exampleSite` folder at.
 This directory contains an example config file and the content for the demo.
 It serves as an example setup for your documentation.

-Copy at least the `config.toml` in the root directory of your website Overwrite the existing config file if necessary.
+Copy at least the `config.toml` in the root directory of your website.
+Overwrite the existing config file if necessary.

 Hugo includes a development server, so you can view your changes as you go - very handy.
 Spin it up with the following command: